harukins/harukins.github.io/_pages/about.md

 I sincerely thank Prof. Gentiane Venture for the kind invitation.

 ### August 1, 2025: Paper accepted at CoRL!
-A university collaboration paper entitled [CUPID: Curating Data your Robot Loves with Influence Functions](https://cupid-curation.github.io/) has been accepte at Conferene on Robot Learning (CoRL) 2025.
+A university collaboration paper entitled [CUPID: Curating Data your Robot Loves with Influence Functions](https://cupid-curation.github.io/) has been accepted at Conferene on Robot Learning (CoRL) 2025.
 The acceptance rate was 35.77%.
 We look forward to presenting in our work in Seoul, South Korea in September!

 ### June 21, 2025: 1st Workshop on Robot Evaluation at RSS
 With co-organizers from both academia and industry, we held the 1st workshop on [Robot Evaluation for the Real World](https://sites.google.com/stanford.edu/robot-evaluation-rss-2025/home) at RSS 2025.
 Thank you to those who attended and/or contributed to the workshop on such an important and timely topic!